thinkst/canarytools-docs/docs/canarytokens/clonedweb-ignorelist.md

     response: A JSON structure with result indicator.
 ---

-# Cloned Web Ignore list
+# Cloned Web Ignore List

 We have added the ability to add your own regex or website to be ignored when alerting for Cloned web Canarytokens.